Visorask/sarotate/README.md

 6. If you would like to use crontab then follow the below steps:
   - `crontab -e`

-  - Add `@reboot /opt/sarotate/sarotate`
+  - Add `@reboot sleep 1m && /opt/sarotate/sarotate`

   - Only thing is this might start before the mount so be aware.
  ---
 7. Use this one for `systemd`.
   - `cd /opt/sarotate/system`
   - `nano sarotate.service`
   - Edit the user / group from `changethis` to your user / group. -Run `id` to find your user / group.
   - Exit and save the file.
   - `sudo cp /opt/sarotate/system/sarotate.service /etc/systemd/system/`
   - `sudo systemctl daemon-reload`
   - `sudo systemctl enable sarotate.service`
   - `sudo systemctl start sarotate.service`
   - If you would like to check that it is running working correctly run: `sudo service sarotate status`
 ---